SSRIs vs Brillia for Anxiety Relief: Similarities, Differences & How to Know Which is Best for You

 SSRIs treat depression and anxiety by increasing levels of the neurotransmitter serotonin in the brain.
 Serotonin is often referred to as a “happy hormone.”
 In addition to being a mood stabilizer, it also plays a crucial role in our sleeping, eating, and digestive processes.

 All SSRIs are thought to work in a similar way, by blocking the reabsorption of serotonin into neurons.
 This process makes more serotonin available to improve transmission of messages between neurons.
-Though SSRIs have been used since the 1970s, researchers are still sure exactly why they alleviate anxiety and symptoms of depression.5
+Though SSRIs have been used since the 1970s, researchers are still not sure exactly why they alleviate anxiety and symptoms of depression.5

 Despite not knowing how SSRIs work, they do have a high success rate in treating anxiety disorders.6 However, for some users the side effects associated with these drugs persist or worsen over time, especially when dosages are increased to maintain efficacy.
-For these reasons, it can be helpful to consider over the counter medicine for anxiety and depression.
+For these reasons, it can be helpful to consider over-the-counter medicine for anxiety and depression.

 SSRI Side Effects